kamanashisroy/shotodol_net/libs/netio/README.md

  * This hook should be called after the socket is open and listening starts.
 Basically it is registered to be executed in 'onReadyAlter'.
  */
 internal int rehashHook(extring*inmsg, extring*outmsg) {
-	sink = null; /* This is the output sink, it is of type OutputStream */ extring entry = extring.set_static_string("http/connectionoriented/output/sink"); /* This is the location of connection oriented output sink */
+	sink = null; /* This is the outgoing sink, it is of type OutputStream */ extring entry = extring.set_static_string("http/connectionoriented/outgoing/sink"); /* This is the location of connection oriented outgoing sink */
 	Plugin.acceptVisitor(&entry, (x) => {
 		sink = (OutputStream)x.getInterface(null);
 	});